kainovelia/coms3930_module1_ppg_hearts/README.md

 1. After setting up, connect your board to your computer with the USB-C cable.
 2. Open Arduino IDE.
 Click the upper-left dropdown menu to select your Board and Port.
 It will usually pop-up as "LilyGo T-Display" on port "COM xx".
 4. Open module.ino and click the right arrow button in the top-left to upload the code to your board.
-5. Marvel at the moving hearts~
+5. Marvel at the moving hearts~ And feel free to experiment--try changing the colors, the sizes of the hearts, whatever you'd like!

 Read more about my creative process at: (https://tinyurl.com/ppg-heart-documentation)